global-asp/asp-source/en/0081_forest_of_snakes.md

 them, said, “Be quiet.
 We are
 coming to where Unyalego lives.”

 ##
-Atieno called to the others, “Look, here are Unyalego’s golden teeth.
+Atieno called to the others, “Look, here are Unyalego's golden teeth.
 Let us take them.”
-Apiyo reminded them, “Don't forget grandmother’s warning.
+Apiyo reminded them, “Don't forget grandmother's warning.
 We must not take anything from the forest except firewood.”

 ##
 Ajoh said, “I don't trust